- Help staff members foster healthy relationships among children.

 As a trainer or coach, you can ensure that children have ample opportunities to develop and practice important relationship-building activities with each other.
-You can do this through activity and play buddies, using peers as positive examples, giving specific praise, suggesting play ideas, and monitoring interactions.
+You can do this by offering activity and play buddies, noticing friendly interactions, giving specific praise, suggesting play ideas, and monitoring interactions.
 Each one of these strategies is explored in more depth below.

 Activity and play buddies are an excellent way to embed friendship opportunities throughout the day.
-Joseph and Phillip (2003) suggest assigning children as greeters, planning activities that require a partner, organizing games that are inclusive regardless of ability level, selecting books that have friendship themes, and incorporating compliment circles at the start and end of the day.
+Assign children as greeters, plan activities that require a partner, organize games that are inclusive regardless of ability level, select books that have friendship themes, and incorporate compliment circles at the start and end of the day (Joseph & Strain, 2003).
 Efforts should be made to regularly rotate activity and play buddies to provide a variety of experiences.
 Rotating ensures that children have opportunities to engage in friendship skills with a wide variety of playmates and personality types.
 This is particularly helpful when pairing more popular or well-liked children with those who are not as social.
 Here are a few examples of what activity and play buddies might look like at each age group:

 - Infants: Two 6-month-old infants sit across from each other on the play mat.
 An adult helps roll a ball back and forth between them.
 The adult makes comments throughout the interaction about the infants’ behavior: “You’re so happy Jamil rolled you the ball,” “Now it’s April’s turn,” or “You two are playing together.”

 - Toddlers: Children are paired up for a cooperative song.
-Two children sit facing one another, hold hands, and rock each other back and forth as if rowing a boat.
-They rock back and forth as everyone sings “Row, Row, Row your Boat.”
+Two children sit facing each other, hold hands, and rock each other back and forth as if rowing a boat.
+Everyone sings “Row, Row, Row your Boat.”

 - Preschool: The class makes a “friendship snack.”
 In small groups, each child is given an ingredient for a simple recipe (trail mix, fruit salad, etc.).
 The children work together to make their friendship snack, and the adult talks about working together to make a better snack.

-This video provides a few additional examples of ways staff members can promote friendship:
+This video provides additional examples of ways staff members can promote friendship:

 - Infants and toddlers: A teacher comments positively when a child offers another child a toy.
 “Camilla gave Tony a ball.
 Look at his face.
 He is so happy.”

-- Preschool: During a buddy activity, a teacher intentionally pairs a socially skilled child with a child who needs some support around friendship.
-The teacher stays close and comments on the partner's interactions.
-She helps narrate or describe each partner's behavior, "Look, Valerie, Sonya offered you the hammer and said it's your turn.
-She wants to work together."
+- Preschool: During a buddy activity, a teacher intentionally pairs an outgoing child with a child who tends to be more reserved.
+The teacher stays close and comments on the partner’s interactions.
+She helps narrate or describe each partner’s behavior, “Look, Valerie, Sonya offered you the hammer and said it’s your turn.
+She wants to work together.”